 47. Make Coffee at Home: If you spend $2.00 on coffee each day.
 That’s 10.00 a week or close to $500 over the work year.
 Now that’s for a plain coffee, if you are a fancy coffee drinker, say you spend $4 a drink, then you will be spending close to $1000 a year.

-48. Invest in reusable Tupperware: Purchase quality reusable Tupperware for packing lunches.
+48. Invest in Reusable Plastic Containers: Purchase quality reusable containers for packing lunches.
 Look for something that is dishwasher and microwave safe.
 Doing this will save money on plastic bags, foil and saran wrap.

 49. Invest in Quality Coffee Tumblers: In addition to making coffee at home (#4), purchase a quality coffee tumbler for the coffee drinkers in your home.
 It’s much easier to make coffee at home when you have the proper way to transport it.
 Disposable coffee cups are also very convenient, however, may set you back a few bucks over the long stretch.